NOOBHZ233/Deep-Vision-Based-Drone-Navigation-Based-on-Reinforcement-Learning/README.md

 # Deep-Vision-Based-Drone-Navigation-Based-on-Reinforcement-Learning
 This is an extension based on the gym-pybullet-drones environment, using kinematic information and RGBD camera details for drone navigation reinforcement learning training.

+This mainly involves the base class capturing RGBD camera information and the RL class navigating the Reward function.
+The actual test used Betaflight and NX, with state estimation information provided by Vins, and was conducted in a FastPlanner environment.

+Record the test results of the remaining modules.

 ![NavTest](assets/NavTest.gif)   ![NavTrain](assets/NavTrain.gif)

 ## Installation